preims21/SCDE_AIV_LOADER/README.md

 # Stronghold Crusader Definitve Edition Custom aivJSON Loader

 ## Summary
-This mod allows you to use override the games harcoded AIVs (used in the Trails for example) with custom .aivJSON files.
+This mod allows you to use override the games hardcoded AIVs (used in the Trails for example) with custom .aivJSON files.

 ## Installation
 1. Install MelonLoader [https://melonloader.co/](https://melonloader.co/).
 The install process is documented on their website.